Wednesday, November 14

 Friday, November 16

-Alienor Chauvenet is a Postdoctoral Research Fellow at the University of Queensland, Australia.
+Alienor Chauvenet is a Lecturer in quantitative ecology at Griffith University, Australia.
 She completed her PhD in 2012 on modeling the dynamics of translocated populations, and is currently involved in assessing the impact of changing management regimes on translocated birds’ viability.
 Her expertise as a modeler spans a wide range of topics, including population dynamics, habitat suitability modeling, and optimization.
 Ali is particularly interested in conservation decision-making and how we can improve interventions to be most cost-effective.
 She has published several peer-reviewed articles and book chapters on conservation translocation.

 Axel Moehrenschlager is Director of Conservation & Science at the Calgary Zoological Society, Adjunct Associate Professor at the University of Calgary, Research Associate at Oxford University where he received his PhD, and Chair of the IUCN SSC Reintroduction Specialist Group.
 His work in Europe and North America is complemented by community conservation research in Africa to develop synergies of biodiversity and local livelihood benefits.
 Research of his own group on various taxa, valued collaborators, and the RSG network advance the global relevance of conservation translocation science to yield pragmatic applications on a local level.
 By amplifying translations, professional training, and policy integration of the 2013 IUCN Guidelines for Reintroductions and Other Conservation Translations, he aims to elevate global impacts for the restoration of species, their functions, and subsequent benefits to nature and humanity.